Library space is now at a premium – so let us help you find more of it

-ProQuest is experienced in helping libraries that have experienced flooding disasters to convert physical book and periodicals to electronic versions that also benefited from increased space savings.
+ProQuest helps libraries that have experienced flooding disasters convert physical books and periodicals to electronic versions.
+These libraries have also benefited from increased space savings.

 When Australian National University (ANU) Chifley library lost collections in a massive flood, they said that their ProQuest DDA (demand-driven acquistion) collection was "absolute gold" in helping people through this time.

 Roxanne Missingham said "ProQuest was the first vendor we reached out to.
 We gave them the files of our serials and monograph holdings, and they did a lot of comparative analysis.
 They were thinking not only about what we needed to replace, but how they could help ANU build a collection that would really stand the test of time for future research and education."
 In particular, this gave the library a chance to implement a new acquisition workflow based on usage evidence, as well as make other purchases which Chifley had been keen to do.

 Ensure Access to E-Resources, Increase Space and More